How Bot Detection Actually Works in Web Analytics (2026)

 Zero interaction events

-The behavior score is currently collected and displayed in the Bot Center's traffic quality section.
-It is not yet used as an automatic blocking signal, because behavioral scoring has higher false-positive risk than the hard signals (a keyboard-only user with no mouse movement would score low despite being human).
-We are building toward a composite scoring system that weighs behavioral data alongside the other 11 checks rather than using it as a binary block.
+Right now the behavior score is collected and shown in the Bot Center's traffic quality section.
+We do not yet use it to block on its own, and the reason is honesty: behavioral scoring carries more false-positive risk than the hard signals.
+A keyboard-only user who never touches the mouse would score low even though they are perfectly human, and blocking that person would be worse than letting a bot through.
+So we are building toward a composite score that weighs the behavioral data alongside the other 11 checks instead of treating it as a yes-or-no switch.

 56 AI bots, three intent categories

-AI crawlers are the fastest-growing segment of bot traffic.
-Cloudflare observed that AI "user action" crawling surged over 15x year-over-year in 2025.
-But not all AI bots are the same, and treating them identically is a mistake.
+AI crawlers are the fastest-growing slice of bot traffic.
+Cloudflare observed AI "user action" crawling shooting up more than 15x year over year in 2025.
+But not every AI bot wants the same thing, and lumping them together is a mistake.

-Clickport tracks 56 AI bots across three intent categories: 15 live retrieval, 14 search indexing, and 24 model training (plus 3 deprecated legacy entries).
-The distinction matters because the appropriate response differs for each.
+We track 56 AI bots across three intent groups: 15 live retrieval, 14 search indexing, and 24 model training, plus 3 old legacy entries we keep for reference.
+The split matters, because what you should do about each one is different.

 Live Retrieval (15 bots)

-These bots fetch pages during real-time AI conversations.
-When someone asks ChatGPT to "look up the pricing on this website," ChatGPT-User visits your page.
-These visits represent actual human intent: someone is interested in your content right now.
+These bots fetch a page in the middle of a live AI conversation.
+Someone asks ChatGPT to "look up the pricing on this website," and ChatGPT-User goes and reads your page.
+That is real human intent.
+A person wants your content right now.

 Examples: ChatGPT-User (OpenAI), Claude-User (Anthropic), Perplexity-User, meta-externalfetcher (Meta), Google-Agent, kagi-fetcher.